Harlem-Launch-Alliance/xbee/README.md

-2) Download the XBee-Pro SDK, I found a copy here: https://www.digi.com/resources/documentation/Digidocs/90002126/concepts/c_programmable_xbee_sdk.htm?tocpath=Hardware%7C_____5 (please let me know if this is no longer active)
+2) Download the XBee-Pro SDK, I found a copy here: https://www.digi.com/resources/documentation/Digidocs/90002126/concepts/c_programmable_xbee_sdk.htm?tocpath=Hardware%7C_____5
+<br/>(please let me know if this is no longer active)

-3) go nuts, you're in the lead
+3) show us a thing or two, you're in the lead!